Dr Barbara Read

 Jamie DeYoung (2020-present): Supporting Undergraduate Female Engineering Students at an Evangelical Higher Education Institution in the United States.

-Conceptions of gender and career aspirations: A study of young students utilising a gender-sensitive curriculum in Bangladesh - Couceiro, Louise
+Exploring Conceptions of Gender and Career Aspirations of young people utilizing a gender-sensitive curriculum in Rural Bangladesh (

 Exploring the development of doctoral students’ pedagogical competencies during and beyond their doctoral studies: a comparative actor-network look at core (f)actors in three Scottish universities